jquery/testswarm/README.md

    loaded, make sure `AllowOverride` is set to "`All`" (at least not to "`None`") in your Apache configuration.

+1. Make sure [storage][cacheDir] is set to an existing writable directory that is not readable from the web.
+Either set it to a custom path outside the web root in testswarm.ini, or create use the default 'cache' directory protected with htaccess and chmod the directory 777.

 1. Copy `./config/robots.txt` to `./robots.txt` (or add similar rules to your main `robots.txt` file if TestSwarm is not in the root directory).